TugboatQA/docs/content/reference/tugboat-images.md

 ### MySQL/MariaDB/Percona

+The MySQL, MariaDB, and Percona images are all configured similarly.

+{{% notice warning %}} While each of these images are configured similarly, they do have different tags.
+It's best to look at the list of **Supported Tags** in the table above to be sure you're using the correct version for your application.
+The `tugboatqa/mysql` image, for example, does **not** have a `latest` tag.
+This is because the official mysql image's `latest` tag uses Oracle Linux.{{% /notice %}}

-The MySQL, MariaDB, and Percona images are configured the same way.
-Each have a default database named `tugboat` as well as a user named `tugboat` with a password of `tugboat`.
+Whether you use MySQL, MariaDB, or Percona, they all have a default database named `tugboat` as well as a user named `tugboat` with a password of `tugboat`.
 The `tugboat` user has full access to the `tugboat` database.
 In addition, the `root` database user does not have a password, but can only be used to connect to the database from the MariaDB or MySQL service.

 This means that in order to do any root-level database operations, they must be done by the commands defined for the MySQL or MariaDB service.